acentswap/docs2-wiki/products/ifo-initial-farm-offering/ifo-guide.md

 <img src="../../.gitbook/assets/image (102).png" alt="" data-size="original">

-You should see your progress is currently at step 3, Commit CAKE, like in the picture above.
+You should see your progress is currently at step 3, Commit ADE, like in the picture above.
 If for some reason you aren’t at step 3, go back through the guides linked up higher on this page.

 And that’s it; you’re now ready to participate in an IFO when it goes live!